rehierl/node-tree-outliner/3-1-0-design-2.md

 <!-- ======================================================================= -->
 ## Why the strict, why no loose type-2 definition?

-Note that a type-2 sectioning node, if it has no next sibling, can still have nodes that are subsequent to its exit event (i.e. the next sibling of one of its ancestors).
-After all, once a section is marked as being open inside of the exit event, the section remains to be open until it is closed.

-The question therefore is: Would it be reasonable to loosely define a type of section as "begins with the 'next subsequent' node" instead of the above strict definition (i.e. "begins with the next sibling").
+Would it be reasonable to loosely define a type of section as "begins with the 'next subsequent' node" instead of the above strict definition (i.e. "begins with the next sibling").

-If such a loose sectioning node would itself have no next sibling, then the section's first node is going to be the next sibling of one of its ancestors.

-Note that reader libraries tend to create implicit whitespace nodes.
+() Reader libraries tend to create implicit whitespace nodes.
 Because of that, if an implicit whitespace node would follow such a sectioning node, then the next subsequent node would not be the next sibling of an ancestor.
-Consequently, in order to truly support the loose definition of a sectioning node, implicit whitespace nodes must be taken into account.
+Consequently, and in order to truly support a loose definition, those whitespace nodes would have to be taken into account.

+() A strict type-2 sectioning node, if it has no next sibling, can still have nodes that are subsequent to its exit event (i.e. the next sibling of one of its ancestors).
+After all, once a section is marked as being open inside of the corresponding exit event, the section remains open until it is closed.
-Note that a loose definition combines in itself, multiple strict definitions (i.e. "next sibling", "the parent's next sibling", etc).
+Because of that, a loose definition combines in itself, multiple strict definitions (i.e. "next sibling", "the parent's next sibling", etc).
+This essentially means, that the exact semantics of such a sectioning node depends on missing subsequent nodes.

+() Additional logic would always be required in order to traverse from the sectioning node to the first node, or vice versa.
+That is, the potentially greater distance between those two nodes would always have to be taken into account.

+() Because the previous sibling of the first node could be an ancestor of the sectioning node, there would have to be a clear reason as to why that ancestor is not supposed to be the actual sectioning node.

-Note that it does matter, where exactly the sectioning node and the section's first node is located.
+() It does matter, where the sectioning node and the section's first node is located.
 Both can be seen to define a section's "location".
-Consequently, the corresponding statements should not be in conflict with each other (see subsections). **TODO**
+Consequently, the corresponding statements can be in conflict with each other (e.g. if both nodes have different parent nodes).

-A loose definition would have to solve multiple issues:

-() The relationship between the sectioning node and the first node is unclear.

-Additional logic would always be required in order to traverse from the sectioning node to the first node, or vice versa.
-That is, the potentially greater distance between those two nodes would always have to be taken into account.

-() An ancestor could be seen as the actual sectioning node.

-Because the previous sibling of the first node could be an ancestor of the sectioning node, there would have to be a clear reason as to why that ancestor is not supposed to be the actual sectioning node.

-() The sectioning node and the first node could have different parent nodes.

-Because of that, the first node can be seen to state: "begins with an ancestor".
-In contrary to that, the sectioning node can be understood to state: "begins inside of a descendant".
-That is, such a loose definition will result in conflicting semantics.

-() Such a definition would prevent consistent transformations.
+() Such a definition would disallow consistent transformations.
 In general, type-2 patterns can be transformed into type-1 patterns by grouping all the nodes of a type-2 section as descendants of a type-1 sectioning node.
+(forwards)

-(forwards) Where exactly would such a type-1 sectioning node would have to be placed, if it were supposed to replace the pattern of such a loose definition?
+Where would such a type-1 sectioning node would have to be placed, if it were supposed to replace the pattern of a loose definition?
 At the location of the sectioning node, or at the first node of its section?
+(backwards)

-(backwards) If, in addition to that, the inserted type-1 sectioning node would have to be replaced with the initial pattern, the resulting structure would be different to initial structure, i.e. the result can not be semantically equivalent to the original structure.
+If, in addition to that, the inserted type-1 sectioning node would have to be replaced with the initial pattern, the resulting structure would be different to the initial structure.
+That is, the result of subsequent transformations is not guaranteed to be semantically equivalent to the original structure.
 After all, the information of the distance between the sectioning node and the first node would no longer be available.

 **CLARIFICATION**
-A loose type-2 definition is not sufficient to guarantee consistent dynamic support.
-A strict type-2 definition is therfore required.
+A loose type-2 definition is insufficient to guarantee consistent dynamic support.
+Because of that, a strict type-2 definition is a necessity.

 <!-- ======================================================================= -->
 ## Overview of other possible first nodes